Jatra of the devotees of Baba Ramdev Peer in Rajasthan

-We are driving towards Ranakpur and on the way we see the devotees of Baba Ramdev on Jatra.
+We are driving towards Ranakpur and on the way we see the devotees of Baba Ramdev Peer on Jatra.
 In this article we would talk about the annual Jatra done by these devotees and the visual delight they create.

 The devotees are everywhere on the way.
 Some of these devotees are walking alone, some of them are part of a small group and some are moving in a large group.